ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 weight: 5
 ---

-Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937 Brooktondale NY, and who commonly went by Emily, and in more formal contexts, M. Emily Mills or M. E. Mills.
+Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937 Brooktondale NY, who commonly went by Emily, and in more formal contexts, M. Emily Mills or M. E. Mills.
 Youngest child of Edward Hallock and Mary Ann Mills.
 Proprietor, [M. E. Mills]({{% ref "features/me-mills" %}}) general store in Brookton/Brooktondale NY.
 Active in the [temperance movement]({{% ref "features/temperance" %}}) in the Independent Order of Good Templars and the Women's Christian Temperance Union, as well as Sunday School teacher and piano player in Brooktonale Congregational Church.

 <!--more-->